AdobeDocs/workfront.en/help/quicksilver/maestro/maestro-overview.md

     The following are view types that you can apply to the record type page:

-    * **Table view**: The rows of the table are the individual records, and the columns are the record fields.
+    * **Table view**: Displays records and their fields in a table format.
+The rows of the table are the individual records, and the columns are the record fields.
 This is the default view.

         ![](assets/table-view-example.png)